PierreMasselot/cirls/README.md

 ## Usage

 The central function of the package is `cirls.fit` meant to be passed through the `method` argument of the `glm` function.
 The user is also expected to pass a either constraint matrix or a list of constraint matrices through the `Cmat` argument, and optionally lower and upper bound vectors `lb` and `ub`.
+Built-in constraints can also be passed through the `constr` formula interface.

-The package also contains dedicated methods to extract the variance-covariance matrix of the coefficients `vcov. cirls` as well as confidence intervals `confint.cirls`.
+The package also contains dedicated methods inference and model selection.

 The example below show how to use the package to perform nonnegative regression.
 See `?cirls.fit` for more comprehensive examples.